 The scenario is a central configuration element in TA Studio and defines the type and scope of a test execution.
 In addition to the modules to be tested, the parameter sets to be used and the target systems (SUTs) on which the tests are executed are defined here.

-In the analysis, the test results are evaluated by the analyst, if necessary using the evaluation functions contained in the TA Studio.
+In the analysis, the test results are evaluated by the analyst, if necessary using the evaluation functions contained in TA Studio.
 The results can be exported as reports.

-Test modules are independently executable tests and define the logical sequence of the testcases contained in them.
+Test modules are independently executable tests and define the logical sequence of the test cases contained in them.

 Module parameters hold the associated elements in such a way that the test modules can run in different test environments, for example, without further adaptation, or can be easily adapted to new versions of the associated test subject.

-The testcases contain the detailed test description and correspond to the individual test steps in the test scripts.
+Test cases contain the detailed test description and correspond to the individual test steps in the test scripts.
 These control the actual test execution on the target system, the SUT.

 Implementing a test